BREAKING

 Operator

-Your next question comes from the line of Nae so Nong with Beringberg.
+Your next question comes from the line of Nay Soe Naing with Berenberg.
 Please go ahead.

 Hello.
 Hi.
-Thank you for taking my question and again, looking forward to working with you.
-My questions on the deferred ARR.
-I think Neil, you attribute it to the fact that the booking to AR conversion will begin from Q4 as a result of implementation of customers.
-I was wondering if you could share with us how much visibility of control you have over that implementation timeline.
-Customer, is there any potential risk that the implementation process might take longer or on the flip side it could be shorter than Q4.
-That’s coming up.
+Thank you for taking my question.
+Jen, looking forward to working with you.
+My question is on the deferred ARR.
+I think, Neil, you attributed to the fact that the booking to ARR conversion will begin from Q4 as a result of implementation of customers.
+I was wondering if you could share with us how much visibility or control you have over that implementation time line of the customer, is there any potential risk that the implementation process might take longer or on the other — on the flip side, it could be shorter than Q4 is coming up?
 Thank you.

 Operator

-Your next question comes from the line of Tyler Radtke with Citi.
+Your next question comes from the line of Tyler Radke with Citi.
 Please go ahead.

 Tyler Radke — Analyst, Citi

-Hi, thanks for taking the question.
-So I know you’ve been asked, you know, almost every question on deferred ARR, but I guess I was just wondering if you could help us understand, you know, I guess the magnitude in which that surprised you in the quarter and then how that changes for the year because clearly you’re seeing some good things on the rep productivity side.
-But you came in a little bit below the high end of the guidance and then is that something you’re just contemplating or risk adjusting more in the outlook?
-It looked like there was on the net new ARR for Q2 and then.
+Hi.
+Thanks for taking the question.
+So I know you’ve been asked almost every question on deferred ARR.
+But I guess I was just wondering if you could help us understand, I guess, the magnitude in which that surprised you in the quarter and then how that changes for the year?
+Because clearly, you’re seeing some good things on the rep productivity side, but you came in a little bit below the high end of the guidance.
+And then is that something you’re just contemplating or risk adjusting more in the outlook?
+It looked like there was — on the net new ARR for Q2?
+And then sorry, just to clarify, if you think about the stacking of these ramped ARR deals.
+I think it implies that your overall ARR growth should reaccelerate in Q4?
+And if that’s the case, would you expect that to be durable, just given the visibility you have?
+Thank you.

 Neil Barua — President and Chief Executive Officer

-Thanks for the question.
-I just wanted to take one step back.
-The work that we’ve done and undertaken around go to market transformation, the hard work that we did up front and the precision and process that we’ve undertaken for the last 12 months and we’re continuing on, you know, going forward this year and into next.
-In addition, the product innovation that we’re talking about, AI is around bringing PTC back to a consistent demand capture environment by which we’re winning and engaging in strategic cross product deals across the core priorities that actually build towards this intelligent product lifecycle that’s so fundamental to our customers.
+Yeah, Tyler, thanks for the question.
+I just want to take one step back.
+The work that we’ve done and undertaken around go-to-market transformation, the hard work that we did up front and the precision and process that we’ve undertaken over the last 12 months, and we’re continuing on going forward this year and into next.
+In addition to the product innovation that we’re talking about AI is around bringing PTC back to a consistent demand capture environment by which we’re winning and engaging in strategic cross-product deals across the core priorities that actually build towards this Intelligent Product Lifecycle and so fundamental to our customers.

 Tyler Radke — Analyst, Citi